haziqmir/x86/README.md

-# x86_32
+# x86
-Putting all my x86_32 attempts in one place.
+Putting all my x86 assembly attempts in one place.